OSMLatam/OSM-Notes-Ingestion/README.md

   They don't belong to a specific schema, but a suffix.
 * Sync tables contain the data from the recent planet download.
   They don't belong to a specific schema, but a suffix.
-* WMS tables which are user to publish the WMS layer.
+* WMS tables which are used to publish the WMS layer.
   Their schema is `wms`.
-  They contains the simplified version of the notes with only the location and age.
+They contain a simplified version of the notes with only the location and age.
 * `dwh` are the tables from the data warehouse to perform analysis on the DB.
-  They are divided in 2:
+  They are divided into 2:
-  * The star schema, composed by the fact and dimensions tables.
+The star schema is composed of the fact and dimensions tables.
   * The datamarts which are precomputed views.
 * Check tables are used for monitoring to compare the notes on the previous day between the normal behavior with API and the notes on the last day of the